tripledio/tripledio.github.io/_posts/2017-07-02-What-is-DDD.md

 title: What is domain driven design?
 header-img: "img/DDD-books.jpg"
 tags: DDD, Software development
-excerpt: Ignoring the techniques and patterns, what is DDD exactly?
+excerpt: Tackling complexity in the heart of software.
+But what is DDD exactly?
 ---
 # What is Domain Driven Design (DDD)?